Gauge theory for string algebroids: Moduli metric and infinitesimal Donaldson-Uhlenbeck-Yau

 where $\cL^0$ denotes the space of liftings of $T^{0,1}X$ to $E$ and $\sigma_{\underline P}$ is as in \eqref{eq:Picardses}.

-Let us analyse briefly the tower of moduli spaces on the right hand side of the diagram \eqref{eq:modulidiagram}.
+Let us analyse briefly the tower of moduli spaces on the right-hand side of the diagram \eqref{eq:modulidiagram}.
 Firstly, $\cC^0/\cG_{\underline P}$ is the moduli space of holomorphic principal $G$-bundles over $X$ with fixed topological bundle $\underline{P}$, as considered in Section \ref{sec:metric}.
 The fibre of the map

 over $[P]$ is discrete (see \eqref{eq:PicardsesLie}).
 Assuming that the automorphism group $\cG_P$ of $P$ is trivial, the fibre is parametrized by $\Im \; \sigma_{\underline P} \subset H^3(X,\CC)$.
 As for the moduli space $\cL^0/\Aut(E)$, we have the following.